TheMrButcher/gamebase/README.md

 Gamebase
 ==============

-Gamebase is easy to game engine developed for learning purposes.
+Gamebase is easy to use game engine developed for learning purposes.